 Of course, we can try.
 That’s why we have so many metaphysical books out there.
 But spending too much time worrying about or resenting what’s already happened keeps us stuck in the past, and thus prevents us from creating our present the way we want it.

-The idea of grace isn’t to “accept my defeat” but is about removing our judgements of right or wrong, and focusing on contributing to the bigger picture I mentioned before.
+The idea of grace isn’t to “accept my defeat” but is about removing our judgments of right or wrong, and focusing on contributing to the bigger picture I mentioned before.

 EVERYTHING you do in the present is always building for your future.
 And if you can do good enough in the present, you don’t need to worry about the future, because you’ll start to override the consequences of your past too!
 In this way, we can become masters of our destiny.